Federated Deep Equilibrium Learning: Harnessing Compact Global Representations to Enhance Personalization: Introduction

-\item We theoretically provide the convergence guarantees for the proposed algorithm for smooth objectives.
-Under mild assumptions, we show that \OurAlg converges to a stationary point, which achieves a shared representation across all edge nodes and optimal personalized parameters for each node. \item Through extensive experimentation on several FL benchmarks, we substantiate that \OurAlg achieves personalization with communication and memory efficiency.
-Further, the shared layer is highly adaptable to new edge nodes in generalization experiments. \end{itemize}
+\item To jointly learn global and personalized layers across clients' data, we formulate a consensus optimization problem rooted in ADMM.
+This problem is tactically decomposed into the primal problem -- seeking optimal personalized and shared parameters, and the dual problem -- controlling discrepancies between the local and global representation to mitigate client drift.

-To the best of our knowledge, this is the first work that employs deep equilibrium learning and ADMM consensus optimization for simultaneously tackling communication bottlenecks, memory constraints and data heterogeneity in FL for edge networks.
+\item We provide theoretical convergence analysis of \OurAlg for smooth nonconvex objectives.
+Under standard assumptions, we show that \OurAlg converges to a stationary point, concurrently achieving a global representation across all clients and optimal personalized models for each client. \item Rigorous experiments demonstrate that \OurAlg achieves performance comparable to state-of-the-art (SOTA) approaches while reducing communication demands by 2--4 times and memory footprint by 1.5 times.
+Additionally, the global representations prove effective in generalizing to unseen clients. \end{itemize}